 Yearly Risk Assessments

-On a yearly basis, Internal Audit will perform a risk assessment of the campus' auditable areas.
-Auditable areas consist of academic and administrative departments, business operations, auxiliary components, and any other unit which has a piece in fulfilling the Gordon State College mission.
+On a yearly basis, the Office of Internal Audit will perform a risk assessment of the campus' auditable areas.
+Auditable areas consist of academic and administrative departments, business operations, auxiliary components, and any other unit that plays a vital role in fulfilling the Gordon State College mission.
 In each audit area, factors are used to determine the level of risk that area may pose to our campus.
 Some of the factors that are used to assess risk within each audit area include:

 - Regulatory compliance and public scrutiny,